ramirocabral/aws-solutions-architect-associate-notes-SAAC03/networks/VPC.md

 # VPC Virtual Private Cloud

 ## TLDR
-A stack of AWS ressources, more clearly the connectivity and setup options for and between these ressources.
+A stack of AWS resources, more clearly the connectivity and setup options for and between these resources.

 ## Console Wizard